RelativeMedia/sailsadmin-backend/README.md

 ```

 ## Testing
 there are tests built into the backend that do unit testing of the routes, controllers, and models.

+To get started just make sure you have mocha installed globally, then run `npm test`.